-Inspired by traditional folk toy-makers in India, this book is the result of workshops with children making their own toys.
-That in itself is enticing, but what really makes it are the short essays.
+Toys & Play with everyday materials was inspired by traditional folk toy-makers in India.
+This book is the result of workshops with children making their own toys.
+That in itself is enticing, but what makes it are the short essays.
 Aimed at parents and educators, they focus on issues surrounding the importance of play.

 Above all, the essays are the highlight for me, making it into a proper teaching resource.
-They touch on a range of issues including tradition, gender, and technology plus many more.
+They touch on a range of issues, including tradition, gender, and technology.
 These will be sure to inspire teachers into considering more imaginative learning and play in the classroom.

-To sum up, this is a great resource for both adults and children, perfect for any primary classroom or teacher’s bookshelf.
+To sum up, Toys & Play with everyday materials is an excellent resource for both adults and children, perfect for any primary classroom or teacher’s bookshelf.